 - In order to meet local building codes, you will find a set of winder stairs with a long gooseneck to make the transition between the small steps.

 Where the handrail terminates in the wall and a half-newel is not used, it may be trimmed by a rosette.
 It is an optional decorative wood stair part.
-While they are more of an ornamental feature, the process of attaching a handrail to a wall is made easier through using them.
+While they are more of an ornamental feature, the process of attaching a handrail to a wall is made easier by using them.
 If your balustrade is a traditional style, then rosettes will add an additional piece of elegant detail.
-However, if you prefer a cleaner more contemporary, you should probably consider not adding rosette.
+However, if you prefer a cleaner more contemporary, you should probably consider not adding a rosette.

-Rosettes are made of woods like red oak, white oak, walnut, pine, beech etc.
+Rosettes are made of woods like red oak, white oak, walnut, pine, beech, etc.

 - It is used as a decorative transition accent between handrails and walls.

 The word easing refers to any type of hand railing change in direction.
 Wall handrails are mounted directly onto the wall with wall brackets.
-At the bottom of the stairs, such railings flare to a horizontal railing and horizontal portion is called a starting rising.
+At the bottom of the stairs, such railings flare to a horizontal railing and the horizontal portion is called a starting rising.
 At the top of the stairs, the horizontal portion of the railing is called - over easing.
 Up easing is an element of a handrail that allows changing the direction of a handrail from angular to vertical.

-Trim is usually applied where walls are supposed to meet the ground and i often used where the tread and riser meet.
+Trim is usually applied where walls are supposed to meet the ground and it is often used where the tread and riser meet.
 Shoe molding may be used between where the lower floor and the first riser meet.
 Trimming a starting step is a special challenge as the last riser above the lower floor is rounded.